Search Lincoln Cannon Menu

 As the prophecies go, Earth will eventually develop into a millennial world, beyond present notions of poverty and death.
 And from there it will develop further into a heavenly Earth.

 According to Joseph Smith, “Earth, in its sanctified and immortal state, will be made like unto crystal.”
 This presents some environmental concerns, which perhaps I’ll explore in writing at some point.
 But nothing remains unchanged forever.
-And I like to think Joseph was imagining something like a Kardeshev type I or II civilization, which would enable computation of innumerable lush ecologies within itself – more on this below.
+And I like to think Joseph was imagining something like a Kardeshev type 1 or 2 civilization, which would enable computation of innumerable lush ecologies within itself – more on this below.

 7) Heaven is innumerable and diverse worlds